cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/setup.md

 refers to the name of the `.groovy` file in the `vars` folder of the GitHub repository, containing the pipeline code
 - Within the brackets `(...)` parameters are passed to the pipeline script. `Mainframe_CI_Pipeline_from_Shared_Lib` expects a `groovy` [`Map`](http://groovy-lang.org/syntax.html#_maps), containing the following `key:value` pairs.

 The parameters in this first set are specific to the individual execution of the pipeline.
 The values are the parameters defined as pipeline parameters).
-The syntax `"${parameter}"` ensures that the value passed to this parameter is taken as value in the `Map`.
+The syntax `"${parameter}"` ensures that the value passed to this parameter is taken as a value in the `Map`.

 Key  | Default Value | Description
 ----- | ------------- | -----------